- Webhook events

 removed.

-Custom headers must not override the values of delivery headers.
-The header name must:
+- Not override the values of delivery headers.

 - Contain only alphanumeric characters, periods, dashes, or underscores.